rushi-173/rushi-173/README.md

 - 🌱 I’m currently shipping amazing UIs built using "NextJS 14" to production
 - 📫 Also me - [@ms-rushi](https://github.com/ms-rushi)
 - 👨‍💻 I am passionate for solving complex problems.
 - 🌱 I’m proficient in javascript and its frameworks like ReactJS, NextJS and React Native.
-- 📫 How to reach me: 📧rushichaudhari1237@gmail.com
 - 😄 Pronouns: he/him/his

 ## Skill set: